freezedev/grunt-amd-tamer/README.md

 Type: `Boolean`
 Default value: `true`

 Mimics CommonJS behavior with `index.js` files.
-An anonymous module that with `index.js` as its filename will resolve to its parent folder, e.g. `folder/index` is `folder`.
+An anonymous module that with `index.js` as its filename will resolve to its parent folder, e.g. a module named `folder/index` will become `folder`.

 #### options.base
 Type: `String`